 Premium Animations Libraries for jQuery

-It ain’t easy being a free developer, but the praise received back from the community will often outweigh the long hours spent building something truly amazing, and needless to say — animation related libraries and examples take up a long time, and a lot of testing to get them actually right.
+It isn’t easy being a free developer.
+Still, the praise received back from the community will often outweigh the long hours spent building something truly unique, and needless to say — animation-related libraries and examples take up a long time.
 So, huge props to the developers and designers whose work has been shared in this roundup so far, now it is time to move on to the premium tools and libraries, and see what else we can find that people are actively building and putting up for sale.
 Please enjoy the following libraries as much as you enjoyed the free ones.